 People who contact us via social media

-We may from time to time use a third-party provider, Hootsuite, to manage our social media interactions.
-If you send us a private or direct message via social media the message will be stored by Hootsuite for three months.
+Interaction with us via social media means that you will be creating information such as sending direct messages, mentions, comments and likes this data is processed and retained by the social media network themselves, as defined within their own privacy policies.
+We may from time to time use a third-party provider, such as Hootsuite, to manage our social media interactions.
+If you send us a private or direct message via social media the message will be stored by Hootsuite for up to twelve months.

 People who email us

 Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
 Email monitoring or blocking software may also be used.
 Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.